 To switch from Window mode to Coherence mode, do one of the following:

-Click the Coherence icon in the top right corner of the virtual machine window.
+• Click the Coherence icon on the top left corner of the virtual machine window.

 - Choose View > Enter Coherence. - Press Control-Command-C.

 To switch from Full Screen mode to Coherence mode, do one of the following: